janaagaard75/desert-walk-solitaire/README.md

 It is probably wize to go all in on MobX and remove all setState calls from the application.

+Designing for the iPhone X is tricky because 1) it has rounded corners, so you can get buttons that are cut off and 2) it has a bar at the bottom of the screen to close the app.
+The design has to take account of both things manually.

 ## Links

 <https://blog.cloudboost.io/3-reasons-why-i-stopped-using-react-setstate-ab73fc67a42e>